midivue/teamcity-agents/README.md

-# TeamCity Agent Provisioning with Terraform
+# TeamCity Agent Provisioning with Terraform and Ansible

 This Terraform module provisions a Windows 10 virtual machine on Azure to be used as a TeamCity build agent.
-The VM is configured with .NET Framework 4.7.2 and Node.js Version Manager (nvm).
+The VM is then configured with Ansible to .NET Framework 4.7.2 and Node.js Version Manager (nvm).

 ### Please note that this This project is highly unstable and is a proof of concept to serve as a skeleton for later use.
 Use with caution!